robpomeroy/BrightOS/docs/Security.md

 malicious software.
 This will probably involve a combination of multiple security layers:

-* Proxies to limit access to low quality/high risk destination
+* Proxies to limit access to low quality/high risk destinations
 * Regularly (automatically) updated antivirus software with low impact scanning and realtime protection
 * Application whitelisting